CoatesvilleHUB/resources/README.md

 # Community Resources
 Community Powered Resources

-Hi.
 This is a living collaborative document

-ALL New Members - please create an issue ticket titled "addme" with your github username to be added to the collaborators group
+ALL New Members - if you wish to contribute to the resources provided here please create an issue ticket titled "addme" with your github username to be added to the collaborators group.
+If you don't have a github account yet follow these instructions: https://help.github.com/articles/signing-up-for-a-new-github-account/

 you can learn to do so here: https://help.github.com/articles/creating-an-issue/